-We train future generations of scientists to decipher how microbes make Earth habitable for humans.
+To train future generations of scientists to decipher how microbes make Earth habitable for humans.

-High throughput isolation of microbes from soil, sediments, plants, and animals
+High throughput isolation of microbes

-Functional genomics of environmental microbes
+Genome-enabled microbial physiology and functional genomics of environmental microbes

 Harnessing the power of Earth’s tiniest lives